Thursday 1 November 2012

-Highlights: Ice trekking on Viedma Glacier
+Highlights: Ice trekking on Viedma Glacier, lost iPhone

 Today the group broke up into our preferred activities, Ben and Nina went bike riding; Kurt, David and Karen went ice climbing and Christopher and myself went ice trekking.
 The ice trekking and climbing were on the same glacier so five of use set out together.